HebrewNLP/HebrewNLP.NET/README.md

 # Examples

-The solution contains a few project that demonstrait the use of the library.
+The solution contains a few project that demonstrate the use of the library.

 # Download